 - Some, but not all, of the emissions reductions needed to achieve those targets could be accomplished by other measures, including increased vehicle efficiency and decreased fuel carbon content.
 The CARB's First Update to the Climate Change Scoping Plan explains: "Achieving California's long-term criteria pollutant and GHG emissions goals will require four strategies to be employed: (1) improve vehicle efficiency and develop zero emission technologies, (2) reduce the carbon content of fuels and provide market support to get these lower-carbon fuels into the marketplace, (3) plan and build communities to reduce vehicular GHG emissions and provide more transportation options, and (4) improve the efficiency and throughput of existing transportation systems."
 (CARB, First Update to the Climate Change Scoping Plan, May 2014, p.
 46 (emphasis added).)
 In other words, vehicle efficiency and better fuels are necessary, but insufficient, to address the greenhouse gas emissions from the transportation system.
-Land use patterns and transportation options must also change to support reductions in vehicle travel/VMT. - New land use projects alone will not sufficiently reduce per-capita VMT to achieve those targets, nor are they expected to be the sole source of VMT reduction. - Interactions between land use projects, and also between land use and transportation projects, existing and future, together affect VMT.
+Land use patterns and transportation options also will need to change to support reductions in vehicle travel/VMT. - New land use projects alone will not sufficiently reduce per-capita VMT to achieve those targets, nor are they expected to be the sole source of VMT reduction. - Interactions between land use projects, and also between land use and transportation projects, existing and future, together affect VMT. - Because location within the region is the most important determinant of VMT, in some cases, streamlining CEQA review of projects in travel efficient locations may be the most effective means of reducing VMT.

-- Because location within the region is the most important determinant of VMT, in some cases, streamlining CEQA review of projects in travel efficient locations may be the most effective means of reducing VMT. - When assessing climate impacts of land use projects, use of an efficiency metric (e.g., per capita, per employee) may provide a better measure of impact than an absolute numeric threshold.
+• When assessing climate impacts of land use projects, use of an efficiency metric (e.g., per capita, per employee) may provide a better measure of impact than an absolute numeric threshold.
 (Center for Biological Diversity, supra.)

-Public Resources Code section 21099 directs OPR to provide guidance on determining the significance of transportation impacts.
-While OPR's guidance is not binding on public agencies, CEQA allows lead agencies to "consider thresholds of significance . . . recommended by other public agencies, provided the decision to adopt those thresholds is supported by substantial evidence."
+Public Resources Code section 21099 directs OPR to propose criteria for determining the significance of transportation impacts.
+In this Technical Advisory, OPR provides its recommendations to assist lead agencies in selecting a significance threshold that may be appropriate for their particular projects.
+While OPR's Technical Advisory is not binding on public agencies, CEQA allows lead agencies to "consider thresholds of significance . . . recommended by other public agencies, provided the decision to adopt those thresholds is supported by substantial evidence."
 (CEQA Guidelines, § 15064.7, subd. (c).)
 Based on OPR's extensive review of the applicable research and literature on this topic, OPR finds that in most instances a per capita or per employee VMT that is fifteen percent below that of existing development may be a reasonable threshold.